Centerville, Belmont County, Ohio

 Unincorporated community in Ohio, U.S.

 Centerville is an unincorporated community in Belmont County, in the U.S. state of Ohio.

 History

-Centerville was laid out in 1817, and most likely was named from its location near the geographical center of Smith Township.
+Centerville was laid out in 1817, and most likely was named for its location near the geographical center of Smith Township.
 An old variant name of Centerville was Demos.
 A post office called Demos was established in 1837, and remained in operation until 1923.